deepaksood619/deepaksood619.github.io/docs/knowledge/applied-sciences/embedded-systems-electronics.md

 ## Coprocessor

-Acoprocessoris a computer processor used to supplement the functions of the primary processor (the [CPU](https://en.wikipedia.org/wiki/Central_processing_unit)).
+A coprocessor is a computer processor used to supplement the functions of the primary processor (the [CPU](https://en.wikipedia.org/wiki/Central_processing_unit)).
 Operations performed by the coprocessor may be [floating point](https://en.wikipedia.org/wiki/Floating_point) arithmetic, [graphics](https://en.wikipedia.org/wiki/Graphics), [signal processing](https://en.wikipedia.org/wiki/Signal_processing), [string processing](https://en.wikipedia.org/wiki/String_processing), [cryptography](https://en.wikipedia.org/wiki/Cryptographic_accelerator) or [I/O interfacing](https://en.wikipedia.org/wiki/Input/output#Interface) with peripheral devices.
 By offloading processor-intensive tasks from the [main processor](https://en.wikipedia.org/wiki/Central_processing_unit#main_processor), coprocessors can accelerate system performance.
 Coprocessors allow a line of computers to be customized, so that customers who do not need the extra performance do not need to pay for it.

 <https://en.wikipedia.org/wiki/Coprocessor>